 WORK · THE ARTIFACTS exhibits below use fictional company data

-Every engagement ships three layers: the deck your leadership sees, the report that holds the complete reasoning, and the working papers, where the method earns its keep.
+Every engagement ships three layers.
+The deck your leadership sees.
+The report that holds the complete reasoning.
+And the working papers, where the method earns its keep.
 When your board asks how you know, you hand them the answer instead of defending a slide.

-EXHIBIT 01 / THE MATRIX
+EXHIBIT 01 / THE SCORING

 ▸ the operating layer4.64.4 4.24.74.54.34.48med